Azure-Samples/media-services-v3-dotnet-core-functions-integration/Functions/README.md

 ### B) Second option : deploy using an ARM template and setup GitHub Actions

-In this section, we deploy and configure an Azure Functions App using an ARM template, then we will configure your GitHub repo to push the compiled code to the Function App using GitHub Actions.
+In this section, we deploy and configure an Azure Functions App using an ARM template, then we will configure your GitHub repo to push the updates of the code to the Function App using GitHub Actions.

 #### B.1) Fork the repo